DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/20 Axes/25 Axis Titles.md

 ![DevExtreme HTML5 JavaScript Charts AxisTitles](/images/ChartJS/visual_elements/axis_titles.png)

 The axis title is configured by the [title](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/argumentAxis/title '/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/title/') option.
 If you assign an object to it, specifying the **text** field of this object is necessary for the axis title to be displayed.
-Besides the object, the **title** option accepts a string, thus providing a shortcut for setting the axis title.
+Besides the object, the **title** property accepts a string, thus providing a shortcut for setting the axis title.
 Therefore, this:

 ---
 ##### jQuery